ThomasLee03/Academic-Website/README.md

 When analyzing the peak of the PSNR and SSIM scores, the optimal rank for reconstruction for all of them was when we took the 20 first components.
 This could be because the PSNR and SSIM scores, despite being distinct metrics, are often correlated when it comes to image quality.
 Both metrics aim to measure how well the reconstructed image matches the original image, albeit from different perspectives (PSNR from a pixel-wise error perspective and SSIM from a structural similarity perspective).
 Thus, the rank that achieves the best performance in one metric is likely to perform well in the other, leading to similar optimal ranks for both PSNR and SSIM in most cases.
 What I found after conducting multiple experiments on realistic and cartoon images was that there was no exact pattern when it came to the trends of rank with PSNR and SSIM, only that there is a peak and then it decreases.
 This behavior can be attributed to the nature of low-rank approximations used in PCA.
 Initially, increasing the rank captures more features of the image, improving the imputation.
 However, beyond a certain rank, the model begins to capture noise and less relevant features, leading to overfitting.
 This results in a decline in performance as the rank increases further, which is reflected in both PSNR and SSIM scores.
 The differences in the graphs can be attributed to the image content and complexity.
 For realistic images, where there are more subtle textures and fine details, higher ranks may be needed to capture the necessary features, while animated images, which are often simpler and more uniform in structure, may not require as high a rank to achieve good results.
 Additionally, the nature of the image—whether it contains high-frequency details or smooth gradients—affects how the rank influences performance.
 The choice of rank must balance between capturing enough information to improve quality and avoiding overfitting by capturing irrelevant details.

+# Visual Comparison Between All Image Imputation Methods

+For

 # Final Conclusions:
-After conducting extensive experiments with various imputation methods, it is clear that Total Variation Inpainting consistently outperformed other techniques across different types of images.
+After conducting extensive experiments with various imputation methods, it is clear that Total Variation Inpainting consistently outperformed other techniques across different types of images both visually and by performancce metrics.
 This method demonstrated superior performance in terms of both PSNR (Peak Signal-to-Noise Ratio) and SSIM (Structural Similarity Index) scores, making it the most reliable for restoring corrupted images.
 While other imputation methods such as PCA, Mean, Median, and Mode preprocessing showed promise in specific cases, Total Variation Inpainting emerged as the most robust approach overall.
 This suggests that when high-quality image restoration is required, especially in scenarios involving realistic image corruption, Total Variation Inpainting should be the preferred method.
 Furthermore, the experiments highlight the importance of selecting the appropriate imputation technique based on the image characteristics and the desired level of detail recovery.